 Concerns about job security are often top of mind for employees during the M&A process.
 Will their role still be relevant?
 Are their past successes going to be recognized?
 How will they be accepted as members of the new team?

 Having career path training pre or post-M&A is a great way to prepare and support employees.
-This way, even if they do get let go or choose to leave, they have an understanding of what their next step should be and where their strengths lie.
+This way, even if they get let go or choose to leave, they understand what their next step should be and where their strengths lie.

 Kim Rohrer, VP of People & Culture at recently acquired Disqus, says: